Application Programming Interfaces, commonly referred to as APIs, are one of the most commonly used technologies in mobile applications.

 7. Service Mesh

 Service mesh is much like an API gateway.
 Here’s How: Service mesh technology creates a multi-layer management and control system.
-This happens when one service requests routing.
+This happens when a service request is routed.

 Today, service mesh has become one of the most common technologies for APU security.
 Therefore, this is something that you should definitely consider.